jstolarek/jstolarek.github.io/drafts/websites.md

 engine that can run as a local service on my machine.
 And this time "markdown based" really means what it means - no weird caching or indexing like in DokuWiki.
-Gollum requires that the wiki is stored in a git repository and as such all history is recorded outside of the wiki engine intself.
+Gollum requires that the wiki is stored in a git repository and as such all history is recorded outside of the wiki engine itself.
 In fact, most of you have likely already seen gollum in action as it is the engine that was originally created to power GitHub wikis[^5].
 Multiple markdown flavours are supported, but the DokuWiki one isn't, so I had to migrate all notes I already